Hardcard: Plus Development's Hardcard products

 The Hardcard II and Hardcard II XL were advertised with effective access times as a result of the disk cache.
 The Hardcard II listed both times, but Hardcard II XL only listed the effective access time.
 The Hardcard EZ line returned to listing the access times without the benefit of the cache.

 All Hardcard products up to and including Hardcard II XL were produced under the Plus Development name.
 The Hardcard EZ was released under the Quantum name after Quantum absorbed the wholly owned subsidiary Plus Development.

 Reception

+Hardcard surprised the computer industry, which had believed that fitting a hard disk and drive controller onto the same card was impossible.
 Describing it as "an exemplar of the art of miniaturization", PC Magazine in December 1985 wrote that "installing the Hardcard is hardly more difficult than plugging in a multifunction card, a job easily within the range of anyone with the ordinary allocation of thumbs".
 The magazine also approved of utility software already being present on the preformatted hard drive, and performance comparable to that of physically larger drives.
 Also citing its competitive price, PC concluded that Hardcard was "a genuinely revolutionary product".
+PC Tech Journal in February 1986 approved of Hardcard's easy installation and thin form factor, successfully using it in a IBM Portable PC, and reported excellent read performance.
+The magazine questioned its $1095 list price, however, stating that "at $600 the Hardcard probably would be a runaway best seller; as it is, an additional $500 is hard to justify".
+"No one had expected this product", PC Tech Journal wrote elsewhere in the issue when naming it Product of the Month.
+The magazine described Hardcard's thinness, rugged drive mechanism ("wonder of mechanical compaction"), and highly integrated electronics as technical breakthroughs.
+While reiterating that the price was too high, PC Tech Journal predicted that imitators would not soon match Hardcard's innovative engineering.